View Eyewear luxury independent eyewear brands and boutiques

 My honest recommendation

-If a patient just wants to feel a little better during screen work, either coating will do the job, and the difference between them is mostly aesthetic preference.
-If a patient has measurable sleep disturbance tied to evening screen use, Zeiss BlueGuard's higher filter percentage is the better pick — the math is simply on its side.
+If a patient just wants the reassurance of a blue-light lens for screen work — knowing the eye-strain evidence is thin — either one is a reasonable choice, and it comes down mostly to clarity and price.
+If a patient has sleep disruption tied to evening screen use and wants the most blue-light reduction, Zeiss BlueGuard's higher filter percentage is the better pick — the math is simply on its side.

 I sell fewer blue-light add-ons at Gazal Eyecare in Roswell, GA than a typical chain does.
 When patients ask, I tell them the honest literature, and about 40% still want it anyway.
 That is fine.
 The wearer experience is real even when the study evidence is thin, and I would rather a patient buy a coating they chose with full information than one a salesperson pushed without it.